 If you are not happy with the results below please do another search

-by Heather Stone The ways in which to support tomatoes are as varied as the gardeners who grow them.
+Supporting Tomatoes by Heather Stone The ways in which to support tomatoes are as varied as the gardeners who grow them.
 Staking your tomatoes is important for many reasons.
 Keeping your plants upright and off the ground helps keep not only insects and critters at bay but can prevent many tomato diseases as well.
 Click […]

 by Sam Doll Nothing is better in mid to late summer than the taste of a garden-fresh tomato.
 However, it takes a lot of hard work and care to help your tomatoes survive their perilous journey from seed to fruit.
 Here are nine common tomato diseases and what you need to do to treat them. […]

 Gardening Tips by Sandy Swegel First Frost is fast approaching and we’ll be reaching for our green tomatoes recipes when all those green tomatoes are hogging our countertops.
 No matter how clever, green tomatoes aren’t as wonderful as red tomatoes.
 So act now to get those green tomatoes to turn red on the vine.
-Now is the […]
+Now […]

 Tips for Gardening in the Heat by Sandy Swegel My neighbor is panicking and frantically watering all her plants and trees that have droopy wilting leaves.
 The leaves weren’t getting any better and she feared there was some horrid disease killing everything.
 But there isn’t some disease…the plants are just stressed by our heat wave […]

 Heirloom Vegetable Seeds by Sandy Swegel If you don’t already have your tomatoes growing….this is The Day.
 April 1st is my official day to start my tomatoes indoors.
 I’m in Zone 5 and last frost is six weeks away.
 You may start yours earlier if you live in a warmer place or have walls of […]